 My Laidlaw Scholars research project focuses on whether mindfulness meditation and relaxation response meditation display synergistic effects on decreasing stress perception, when combined into one practice.

 My motivation towards pursuing research in my areas of interest is partially fueled by my future aspiration to work in research, as a professor.
 I hope to continue building my research experience, while exploring a variety of psychology-related and health sciences-related research opportunities.

 I am extremely excited to be sharing my Summer I Research Summary Paper, below, on the Synergistic Effects of Mindfulness Meditation and Relaxation Response Meditation on Perceived Stress Levels.

-Student, the University of Hong Kong
+Medicine & Health Subject Lead, the University of Hong Kong

 Student, The University of Hong Kong

 Undergraduate Student and Research Assistant , University of Toronto

 Student, Tufts University